Skip to content

 Display Items

-The Unresolved Incidents list supports the following display styles:
+The Unrecovered Incidents list supports the following display styles:

-• Standard: Displays the incident title, detection dimensions, and incident content.
+• Standard: Displays the incident title, detection dimension, and incident content.

-• Expanded: In addition to the standard information, it also displays the historical trend of the detection result values for unresolved incidents.
+• Extended: In addition to standard information, also displays the historical trend of the detection result value for the unrecovered incident.

-• List: Displays incident data in a list format.
+• List: Displays incident data in list form.

 Mute Incident

-In large-scale monitoring scenarios, to avoid the cumbersome steps, time consumption, and easy omissions caused by manually handling a large number of similar alerts, you can directly "mute" the rules on the current page.
+In large-scale monitoring scenarios, to avoid the cumbersome steps, time consumption, and susceptibility to omissions associated with manually handling a large number of similar alerts, you can directly "mute" the rule on the current page.

 3. Confirm.